vieirads/100DaysOfCode/log.md

 **Thoughts:** I hope to finish my calculator using kivy by the end of this week.

 **Link to work:** no link for this part.

+### Day 87: September 23, 2020

+**Today's Progress:** Studied a bit more of kivy and manage to make my calculator app work.
+It does simple operations.

+**Thoughts:** I tried to implement trigonometric functions, but there was an error occurring with the packages.
+I will learn more about this tomorrow.

+**Link to work:** no link for this part.